jcbgamboa/jcbgamboa.github.io/_posts/2018-01-31-the-multiple-facets-of-arrays.md

 There is one more important element to be discussed about
 distributions: any distribution is a function of one of more _random variables_.
-These variables represent the thing we are trying to find the probability for.
+These variables represent the thing we are trying to find the probability of.
 For example, they might be the _height_ of the people in a population, the _time_ people take to read a sentence, or the _age_ of people when they lose their first tooth.